vipin018/3d-Game/README.md

 # 3D Soldier Animation Project

 This project is an interactive 3D application built with **Three.js** that showcases a soldier character in a dynamic city environment.
-The application features character animation, user controls, a weather system with volumetric fog and rain, and a third-person camera.
+The application features character animation, user controls, a weather system with volumetric fog and rain, a third-person camera, and a 3D minimap.

 ## Getting Started